geraldtosh/FinalProject-WellnessSite/README.md

-# Final Project - Wellness Site
+# Final Project - Wellness & Nutrition Site

 ## This project creates a website providing wellness and nutrition information.
 It contains media and functional capabilities